chanwit/ekz/README.md

 ## Getting Started

-`ekz` is intended to run a cluster for you a Docker container on your laptop.
+`ekz` creates a cluster for you inside a Docker container on your laptop.
 You can start a cluster with or without using the CLI.

 ### With CLI